M0n7y5/raylib-beef/README.md

 # Contribution

-I'll be glad for any contribution & pull requests
+I'll be glad for any reported issues & pull requests

 ## Notes
 - any contributions apart from bugfixes need to be placed in `src/Extensions`